 The Food Safety Authority of Ireland is responsible for the enforcement of all food legislation in Ireland, which is carried out through service contracts with official agencies.
 As part of its legal mandate, the Food Safety Authority of Ireland is required to verify that the system of official controls is working effectively.
 For the purposes of assessing the delivery of official controls by the local authority veterinary service, the follow up and close out of non compliances against the requirements of food law identified during official control inspections was audited.
-This audit with Laois County Council was one in a programme of five audits relating to follow up and close out of non compliances.
+This audit with Limerick County Council was one in a programme of five audits relating to follow up and close out of non compliances.

 The first day concentrated on an audit of paperwork associated with official controls, with an emphasis on follow up and close out of non compliances.
-A total of 11 establishment files were examined by the audit team, which included 2 establishments in which enforcement action had been taken.
+A total of 12 establishment files were examined by the audit team, which included an establishment in which enforcement action had been taken.
 The second day of the audit involved on-site verification in two food business establishments, which included an assessment of the status of the non compliances which had been identified during official control inspections.

-Within the Laois County Council functional area, there are 13 food establishments, which are supervised by the local authority veterinary service.
-All of these establishments are approved.
+Within the Limerick County Council functional area, there are 20 food establishments, which are supervised by the local authority veterinary service.
+Eighteen of these establishments are fully approved, and one has been recently conditionally approved.
+There is one other food establishment, which is registered, and so falls outside the remit of this audit.
 It was noted that where significant non compliances were identified, follow up inspections took place.
-The audit team examined the records of such inspections and noted that non compliances were identified in the report to the Food Business Operator.
-However, the audit team noted that the information recorded was brief, but adequate.
-The audit team noted that clear records were maintained of close out of non compliances on subsequent inspection reports.
+The audit team examined the records of such inspections and noted that the information relating to the non compliances identified as well as the corrective actions, taken by the food business operators, was very detailed.
+Good records of the progress made by food business operators to address non compliances were also maintained.

 Two establishments were selected for on-site verification; one in which enforcement action had been undertaken and another in which non compliances were noted, but no enforcement action was taken.
-In the first establishment, ten non compliances were assessed by the audit team, which had been noted during the preceding eighteen inspections.
-During the on-site verification activity, the audit team verified that all of these non compliances had been fully addressed.
+In the first establishment, 20 non compliances were assessed by the audit team, which had been noted during the preceding 13 inspections.
+During the on-site verification activity, the audit team verified that 19 of these non compliances had been fully addressed and 1 had been improved but required further attention.
 None of the non compliances, which were assessed, were outstanding or had recurred at the time of this audit.

-Follow-up and Close-out of Non Compliances with Food Law in Local Authorities - Laois County Council
+Follow-up and Close-out of Non Compliances with Food Law in Local Authorities

+- Limerick County Council